Orchids are tropical plants that rarely get yellow leaves. Preparatory care saves the plant from sudden and severe foliage discoloration.

 The plant will reveal droopy leaves with yellowing signs if you fail to give them a well-draining soil mix with high water retention.

-Improper repotting during the flowering spell can cause Orchid leaves to turn yellow and flowers to fall off.
+And improper repotting during the flowering spell can cause Orchid leaves to turn yellow.
+The situation can worsen to Orchid flowers falling off if you fail to address them.

 Moreover, the foliage might turn brown, rendering a wilting plant.